Csson/p5-Dist-Iller/README.md

 This is alpha software.
 Anything can change at any time.

 It is mostly here to document how I build my distributions.
-It is perfectly fine to use `dzil` with a `Dist::Iller` built distribution (after a fork, for example).
+It is perfectly fine to use `dzil` with a distribution normally built with `Dist::Iller` (after a fork, for example).

 # DESCRIPTION